 Leather is another essential material for constructing pointe shoes, particularly for the outer sole.
 Using leather for the sole enhances the shoe’s durability, providing a sturdy base that can withstand the rigors of dancing en pointe.
 This material ensures the shoe remains intact and functional through numerous performances and practice sessions.

-Additionally, leather offers excellent grip on the dance surface, vital for a dancer’s performance.
+Additionally, leather offers excellent grip on the dance surface, which is vital for a dancer’s performance.
 The leather outer sole helps prevent slips and falls, allowing the dancer to focus on their movements confidently.
 This combination of durability and grip makes leather an indispensable part of the shoe’s design.

 Fabric, Paper, and Cardboard